-Mississippi employers are required to report newly hired employees and independent contractors with the Mississippi Department of Human Services within 15 days of hiring.
+Mississippi employers are required to report newly hired employees and independent contractors to the Mississippi Department of Human Services within 15 days of their date of hire.

 Required information includes:

-Employee Information that will be needed includes the employee’s name, address, Social Security Number, date of birth, and the employee’s date of hire.
+Employee Information that will be needed on the new hire form includes the employee’s name, address, Social Security Number, date of birth, and the employee’s date of hire.